TheOfferHaus/theofferhaus/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## For setting up database with Prisma

+Developers will have to:

+1. Run npm install
+2. Create new database called "offerhaus"
+3. Set up .env.local to have DATABASE_URL="postgresql://USERNAME:PASSWORD@localhost:PORT/offerhaus" with their relevant information passed in
+4. Password may have to be set by going into your database, running \password, and creating a new password. \conninfo will give you your port number (probably is 5432)
+5. Run npm run migrate:init
+Now you can use the prisma client to made database queries.
+For syntax questions ping Max or Ben